basho/basho_docs/content/riak/kv/3.0.6/using/cluster-operations/inspecting-node.md

 This guide provides starting points and details on some of the available tools for inspecting a Riak node.

-## riak-admin status
+## riak admin status

-`riak-admin status` is a subcommand of the `riak-admin` command that is included with every installation of Riak.
+`riak admin status` is a subcommand of the `riak admin` command that is included with every installation of Riak.
 The `status` subcommand provides data related to the current operating status for a node.
-The output of `riak-admin status` is categorized and detailed below.
+The output of `riak admin status` is categorized and detailed below.

 Please note, for some counters, such as `node_get_fsm_objsize`, a minimum of 5 transactions is required for statistics to be generated.